rien333/numbersense-vae/thesis/thesis.md

 ## Deep Feature Consistent Perceptual Loss ##

 To make the reconstructions made by the VAE perceptually closer to whatever humans deem important characteristics of images, @hou2017deep propose optimizing the reconstructions with help of the hidden layers of a pretrained network.
-This can be done by predefining a set of layers $l_i$ from a pretrained network (in @hou2017deep's case VGG-19), and for every $l_i$ matching the hidden representation of the input $x$ to the hidden representation of the reconstruction $\bar{x}$:
+This can be done by predefining a set of layers $l_i$ from a pretrained network (@hou2017deep and present research use VGG-19), and for every $l_i$ matching the hidden representation of the input $x$ to the hidden representation of the reconstruction $\bar{x}$ made by the VAE:

 $$\[\mathcal{L}^{l_{i}}_{rec} = \textrm{MSE}(\Phi(x)^{l_{i}}, \Phi(\bar{x}̄)^{l_{i}})\]$$